Angelo Ogbonna: International career

 On 12 August 2009, he made his debut with the Italian under-21 team in a friendly game against Russia.

 Ogbonna made his senior debut on 11 November 2011 in a 2–0 friendly victory against Poland, where he came on as a substitute for Domenico Criscito in the 77th minute.

 Ogbonna was included by manager Cesare Prandelli in the Italian 23-man final squad for Euro 2012, but did not play during the competition.

 In May 2016, Ogbonna was included in the provisional 30-man Italy squad for Euro 2016; On 31 May 2016, he was named in Antonio Conte's final 23-man squad for the tournament.
 Ogbonna made his only appearance of the tournament on 22 June, in Italy's final group match, which ended in a 1–0 defeat to Ireland.
 In October 2020, after a two-year absence, Ogbonna was called into the Italian squad by manager, Roberto Mancini, for two games in the Nations League.

 Style of play

-A strong and powerful central defender, Ogbonna is primarily known for his outstanding physical attributes; he is also a competent tackler, and possesses a good positional sense, as well as an ability to read the game.
+As a central defender, Ogbonna is primarily known for his physical attributes; he is also a competent tackler, and possesses a good positional sense, as well as an ability to read the game.
 He is also capable of playing as a left back on occasion, due to his pace, technique, ball skills, vision, and distribution with his left foot.